ClearSpec — Agentic Pipeline banner

 What This System Achieves

 You trigger each stage individually and approve every handoff.
-But what the pipeline actually solves is a problem every QA engineer knows well: the gap between what a ticket says and what actually needs to be tested.
+Here's what the pipeline actually solves:

 The pipeline is reproducible, resumable and cheap — proof that well-scoped agents with clear handoffs outperform one monolithic model trying to do everything at once.